r0ushann/graphicsfuzz/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Build Status](https://github.com/google/graphicsfuzz/workflows/.github/workflows/graphicsfuzz.yml/badge.svg)](https://github.com/google/graphicsfuzz/actions)

 ## GraphicsFuzz is a set of tools for testing shader compilers

 GraphicsFuzz provides tools for automatically finding and simplifying bugs in graphics drivers, specifically graphics shader compilers.
 The glsl-fuzz and glsl-reduce tools manipulate GLSL shaders, targeting SPIR-V compilers via translation.
 The spirv-fuzz and spirv-reduce tools directly manipulate SPIR-V shaders.

-## Download and run
+## Download and run!

 Follow the [gfauto README](https://github.com/google/graphicsfuzz/tree/master/gfauto#gfauto).
 The [gfauto](https://github.com/google/graphicsfuzz/tree/master/gfauto#gfauto) command line tool is the recommended way of automatically downloading and running our fuzzers to test Vulkan drivers in a "push-button" fashion with minimal interaction.
 See below if you want to read about individual tools and/or use them as standalone command line tools.

 ## Tool documentation

-* **[gfauto](https://github.com/google/graphicsfuzz/tree/master/gfauto#gfauto)**: the recommended way of automatically downloading and running our fuzzers to test Vulkan drivers in a "push-button" fashion with minimal interaction
+* **[gfauto](https://github.com/google/graphicsfuzz/tree/master/gfauto#gfauto)**: the recommended way of automatically downloading and running our fuzzers to test Vulkan drivers in a "push-button" fashion with minimal interaction.
-* **glsl-fuzz**: a family of tools for testing GLSL shader compilers using randomized metamorphic testing
+* **glsl-fuzz**: a family of tools for testing GLSL shader compilers using randomized metamorphic testing.
-* **glsl-reduce**: a stand-alone GLSL shader reducer
+* **glsl-reduce**: a stand-alone GLSL shader reducer.
 * **spirv-fuzz**: a stand-alone SPIR-V shader fuzzer and shrinker that uses randomized metamorphic testing
-* **spirv-reduce**: a stand-alone SPIR-V shader reducer
+* **spirv-reduce**: a stand-alone SPIR-V shader reducer.
+.

 ### glsl-fuzz